-Your doctor may have prescribed a narcotic pain medicine.
+Your surgeon may have prescribed a narcotic pain medicine.
 Or, you may take over-the-counter pain medicine, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
-Take your pain medicines the way your health care provider told you to.
+Take your pain medicines as instructed.

-You may put a cold compress on your surgical cut for 20 minutes at a time to ease pain and swelling.
-DO NOT put the ice directly on your skin.
-Wrap the compress or ice in a towel.
+You may put a cold compress on your surgical cut for 15 minutes at a time to ease pain and swelling.
+Do not put the ice directly on your skin.
+Wrap the compress or ice in a towel to prevent cold injury to the skin.
 Keep the area dry.

-- Your incision was closed with stitches, ask your surgeon when you can shower.
+- If your incision was closed with stitches, ask your surgeon when you can shower.

-- You have a drainage bulb, empty it 2 times a day.
+- If you have a drainage bulb, empty it 2 times a day.
 Keep track of the amount of fluid you empty each time.
 Your surgeon will tell you when it is time to remove the drain.

-- You have dressings over the wound area, change them the way your nurse showed you.
+- Change your wound dressing the way your nurse showed you.

 Your Diet During Recovery

 You can eat whatever you like after surgery.
 Try to eat healthy foods.
 You may find it hard to swallow at first.
-If so, it may be easier to drink liquids and eat soft foods such as pudding, Jello, mashed potatoes, apple sauce, and yogurt.
+If so, it may be easier to drink liquids and eat soft foods such as pudding, gelatin, mashed potatoes, apple sauce, or yogurt.

 Pain medicines can cause constipation.
-Eating high-fiber foods and drinking 8 to 10 glasses of water a day will help make your stools softer.
-If this does not help, try using a fiber product such as Metamucil.
+Eating high-fiber foods and drinking plenty of fluids will help make your stools softer.
+If this does not help, try using a fiber product.
 You can buy this at a drug store.

 Cover your incision with clothing or very strong sunscreen when you are in the sun for the first year after surgery.
-This will make your scar show less.
+This will help make your scar less visible.